 Despite an outpouring of parent concerns and questions, the New Lenox School District 122 approved schedule changes for student transportation.
 A $100 busing fee increase, however, was voted down.

 The district expects to save about $372,000 by minimizing the number of buses and drivers needed by staggering start times.
 This was part of a $2.5 million budget reduction plan approved by the Board of Education on Tuesday night.
 The savings would come from cutting 19 buses and 16 drivers, a result of dropping off grades 4-6 first at 7:30 a.m. and making start times for kindergarten and junior high the same later in the morning.

-Because so many parents were upset with the district's original proposal to have grades 4-6 dropped off at 7:20 a.m., administrators revisited the idea and presented a slightly tweaked version to a room full about about 30 community members.
+Because so many parents were upset with , administrators revisited the idea and presented a slightly tweaked version to a room full about about 30 community members.
 The district detailed the new option before opening the floor to public comment.

 "We spent the time, as a result of all the calls from parents, coming up with a tweaked version," Superintendent Mike Sass said, noting that administrators even looked up times for sunrise and sunsets so students wouldn't be waiting at bus stops in the dark.
 “We needed to find a way to get children to school safely and efficiently.
 We try to listen to our people, but we can’t do everything everyone wants us to.”

 In the new proposal, which was approved 5-2 by the board, intermediate students would be dropped off by buses 10 minutes later than originally intended.
 The district also promised that no child would be picked up earlier than 7 a.m. or dropped off later han 4:30 p.m.